mutopsy/pwranova/README.md

   cohensf   = 0.50,
   alpha     = 0.05,
   epsilon   = 1.00,
-  target    = "B1:W2"  # show only 2x3 interction of the between factor and the second within factor ) res_power_mixed
+  target    = "B1:W2"  # show only 2x3 interaction of the between factor and the second within factor ) res_power_mixed